See Also

 28 / 30 Fotos

-- California recognizes the importance of protecting children from unnecessary exposure to potentially harmful chemicals during critical developmental stages.
-Only time will tell whether the rest of the United States takes up the mantle as well.
-Sources: (Vox) (Center for Science in the Public Interest) (CBS News) (Britannica) See also: Who produces some of the world's most famous candy?
+- California has long led the charge in protecting children from potentially harmful chemicals during critical developmental stages.
+Now, with the FDA’s nationwide ban on Red No. 3, the rest of the United States is finally following suit.
+Sources: (Vox) (Center for Science in the Public Interest) (CBS News) (Britannica)

 © Getty Images